SoftUni-Internal/interactive-content/EN/00-Defining-Classes/06-Static-Members.md

 These are created and initialized when the class is loaded for the first time.

-Just like static methods you can access static fields using the class name:
+Just like static methods, you can access static fields using the class name:

 ```java live no-template
 public class Car {